GarrettBrown-dev/GarrettBrown-dev/README.md

 📃 About Me:
 - 😄 Pronouns: ** he/him **
 - 🌱 I’m currently learning ... ⚡ Kona Connect Related: WordPress!
-For my own fun: Java, Processing and C++! ⚡
+For my own fun: WebGL, Three.js and C++! ⚡
 - 👣 Next steps for me ...
 Finishing my internship with Hubb, assisting Kona Connect on their website, and finding a career of my own!! 🦾
 - 💬 Ask me about Gaming, Metal and Electronic Music, or my pups! 🍹